 As we begin the New Year, this is a perfect time to think about your vision and contemplate your values.
 Do they match?
 If not, work on revamping your vision to build on a solid base of Godly values.

 Coaching Available: Call us @ 225-341-4147.

 Sue J. Miley is a Business Coach and a Licensed Professional Counselor with twenty years of experience with starting businesses and divisions with an entrepreneurial approach.
-For more tips and information about building a successful business on a foundation of Christian values find us on Facebook and Google +.
+For more tips and information about building a successful business on a foundation of Christian values find us on Facebook.